cybergodev/docs-site/docs/en/html/api-reference/constants.md

 ---
 title: "Constants & Errors - HTML"
-description: "Constants and error types for CyberGo HTML, including default limits, sentinel errors, and structured error types with errors.Is/errors.As support."
+description: "CyberGo HTML constants and error types API reference, including default-value constants like DefaultMaxInputSize, sentinel errors like ErrInputTooLarge, and the structured errors InputError, ConfigError, and FileError — all supporting errors.Is/As for precise runtime error handling."
 ---

 # Constants & Errors